kudrvet/php-project-lvl2/README.md

  ```
 ## Description

 The gendiff is cli utilite.
-It show differ bettween two files.Json and Yaml format supported.
+It show differ bettween two files(Json and Yaml format supported).
+The differ can be shown in different formats.Support [ -- pretty(by default)], [-- plain] and [--json] output formatters.

  ## Usage